Nirbhay21/Countries-Info-React-App/README.md

 ## Technologies Used

 - **React**: For building the user interface and managing state.
+- **Tailwind CSS**: For styling the components with utility-first CSS classes.
-- **CSS**: For styling the components and creating a responsive layout.
+- **CSS**: For additional custom styling and responsive layout.
 - **API (Rest Countries API)**: To fetch country data.

 ## Installation and Usage